tabler/tabler/pages/_docs/form-elements.md

 ## Separated inputs

+Include an additional element in your input section, such as a button which can be used to submit the information enetered in the input control.

 {% capture code %}
 {% include parts/form/input-icon-separated.html %}
 {% endcapture %}
 {% include example.html code=code %}

 ## Textarea and select

+Use a multi-line text input control to enable users to enter longer pieces of text.
+The control will automatically adjust to the length of the text entered.

+Add one of the available selects - either a dropdown or a multiple choice select - to let users choose from a predefined set of options.

 {% capture code %}
 {% include parts/form/input.html type="textarea" %}